Palisades Fire

 The Palisades Fire was a highly destructive wildfire that began in the Santa Monica Mountains of Los Angeles County on January 7, 2025, and grew to destroy large areas of Pacific Palisades, Topanga, and Malibu before it was fully contained on January 31.
-One of a series of wildfires in Southern California driven by powerful Santa Ana winds, it spread to 23448 acre, killed 12 people, and destroyed 6,837 structures, making it the tenth-deadliest and third-most destructive California wildfire on record and the most destructive to occur in the history of the city of Los Angeles.
-On October 8, federal authorities arrested a man in Florida and ultimately charged him with three felony counts of arson, alleging that he set an earlier fire on January 1 that was not fully extinguished and reignited days later to become the Palisades Fire.
+One of a series of wildfires in Southern California driven by extremely powerful Santa Ana winds, it spread to 36.6 sqmi, killed 12 people, and destroyed 6,837 structures, making it the tenth-deadliest and third-most destructive California wildfire on record and the second most destructive to occur in the history of the city of Los Angeles.
+The fire burned simultaneously with the similarly destructive Eaton Fire at the foothills of the nearby San Gabriel Mountains.

+On October 8, federal authorities arrested a man in Florida and charged him with three felony counts of arson, alleging that he used a combustible material to set an 8 acre fire on January 1 named the Lachman Fire that was not fully extinguished by the Los Angeles Fire Department and later reignited to become the Palisades Fire.
+On June 26, 2026, a mistrial was declared in the man's federal trial.

 Background

 In early January 2025, a strong high-pressure system over the Great Basin created a steep northerly pressure gradient across Southern California.
 The system triggered powerful Santa Ana winds, katabatic winds that can develop when cooler, dense inland air is funneled through mountain passes and canyons toward the warmer coastal regions.

 The area had experienced "eight months without any measurable rainfall", and much of the region had fallen into moderate drought conditions.
 A battalion chief for the California Department of Forestry and Fire Protection (CAL FIRE) told the Los Angeles Times that the conditions were "the perfect recipe for a large wildfire".
 The National Weather Service (NWS) issued red flag warnings on the morning of January 6, effective through Thursday evening, for multiple regions, including the Malibu coast, Santa Monica Mountains Recreational Area, and the San Gabriel, San Fernando, and Santa Clarita valleys.

 NWS predicted a "life-threatening" windstorm and Santa Ana wind gusts were forecast to reach speeds of 60–80 mph, with some gusts anticipated to reach 90 mph in mountainous areas.
 Residents were urged to "use extreme caution with anything that can spark a wildfire" and those near forests to be prepared to evacuate.
 The danger posed by the windstorm and weather patterns led Caltrans to close several roads, including Topanga Canyon Boulevard between Mulholland Drive and Pacific Coast Highway.

 As is common in red flag warnings, CAL FIRE pre-positioned firefighting assets across Southern California.
 The Los Angeles Department of Water and Power topped off all three of its 1-million-gallon water tanks in the area affected by the red flag warning, a precaution against the loss of water pressure during the sudden demands of firefighting, especially at higher altitudes.
-Despite these efforts, 20% of fire hydrants eventually ran out of water in the more elevated parts of Pacific Palisades.
+Despite these efforts, 20 percent of fire hydrants eventually ran out of water in the more elevated parts of Pacific Palisades.